Gonsama/see-usage/README.md

 # see-usage
 This tool has been developed by Semih Locqueneux in link with a thesis to obtain a master in computer sciences (University of Mons).
 The tool can be used after obtaining data from a related work : " https://github.com/castor-software/core-83 " (use script export.py on the data obtained) or on data obtained by another tool as long as it follows the right format, that is to say the usage of a library must be contained in a csv file called library-usage.csv where there are 6 columns : clientgroupid, clientartifactid, clientversion, memberpackage, memberclass, apimember.
 Data already exported in the right format can be downloaded on this link : " https://alumniumonsac-my.sharepoint.com/personal/141362_umons_ac_be/_layouts/15/onedrive.aspx?id=%2Fpersonal%2F141362%5Fumons%5Fac%5Fbe%2FDocuments%2FPartag%C3%A9%20avec%20tout%20le%20monde%2Fcsv%2Ddata%2Etar%2Egz&parent=%2Fpersonal%2F141362%5Fumons%5Fac%5Fbe%2FDocuments%2FPartag%C3%A9%20avec%20tout%20le%20monde ".
-To obtain this data, the script export.py was used on a database furnished by the authors of the related work (" https://zenodo.org/record/2567268 ") which contain the statical usages of the 99 most poupular libraries in the Central Maven Repository as of september 2018.
+To obtain this data, the script export.py was used on a database furnished by the authors of the related work (" https://zenodo.org/record/2567268 ") which contains the statical usages of the 99 most poupular libraries in the Central Maven Repository as of september 2018.
 The exported data can be used to get familiar with the tool.
 An example of use of each script is described in the following (for the junit library).

 ### export.py
 This script exports the usage data from a database and writes it in specific csv files following the hierarchy csv-data/groupid:artifactid/version/library-usage.csv for each libraries.